 Opponents say the multi-billion-dollar scheme is riddled with corruption and benefits landowners and local politicians more than poorer rice growers, while farmers who haven't been paid are blocking provincial highways in protest.

 "She's under unimaginable pressure, but she's coping very well," said Suranand Vejjajiva, Yingluck's chief of staff.
 "She feels she is elected by the people and has to protect their rights and liberties."

 Yingluck hails from a wealthy and sprawling ethnic Chinese family in the northern Thai capital of Chiang Mai.

 Like Thaksin, 64, she was steeped in politics since childhood, accompanying her father Lert, a businessman and member of parliament, when he visited rural constituents.

 Her cousin Chaisit Shinawatra, a former Thai army chief, said Yingluck's patience was a "family principle" inherited from their grandfather, a silk merchant, who knew the painstaking process by which thread was woven into cloth.
 "Our strength comes from our lineage," said Chaisit.

 Yingluck first chose business, not politics, although she remains untested outside the family's corporate empire.

 In 1991, after graduating in political science and administration, she took her first job as a trainee at a Shinawatra telephone directory business.
-She then joined cellular operator Advanced Info Service Pcl (AIS) in 1999, and was made president three years later as Thailand's mobile phone market become one of Asia's fastest-growing.
+She then joined cellular operator Advanced Info Service Pcl (AIS) <ADVA.BK> in 1999, and was made president three years later as Thailand's mobile phone market become one of Asia's fastest-growing.